-Our expert therapists provide assessment, diagnosis and support for a range of needs including:
+Our expert therapists based in Stirling provide assessment, diagnosis and support for a range of needs including:

 Developmental language disorder (DLD)